nosrac77/data-structures/README.md

 * **Deque** - a list/"queue" of nodes.
 Similar to a queue, except not all nodes enter from one side and exit from the other.
 Nodes can be entered and/or removed from either side of the deque.

+* **Graph** - an unordered graph of nodes, connected to each other with pointers (or "edges") that aim in one direction.
+Non-traversible.

 ## Time Complexities: